sensu/sensu-docs-legacy/source/docs/0.17/enterprise-built-in-handlers.md

 ## Graphite

 Send metrics to Graphite, using the plaintext protocol over TCP.
 The `graphite` enterprise handler is also capable of sending metrics to [Hosted Graphite](https://www.hostedgraphite.com/), using the `prefix` attribute to prefix metric names with the Hosted Graphite API key.
+This handler uses the `output_format` mutator.

 The following is an example global configuration for the `graphite` enterprise handler (integration).